jdiazcano/cfg4k/README.md

 }
 ```
 More examples in the package `loaders`

+## Sources
+You can implement your own sources.
+Sources are also Loaders (which is something that I plan to review before 1.0)
+so when implementing a source you have to implement ConfigLoader and rely on another loader which will be the one actually reading the file

 ## Reload strategies
 You can create your own reloading strategy by implementing the `ReloadStrategy` interface.
 Remember that you have to use it then in the provider.